 But how can you get your site to inch up the search results and land at the top?

-The algorithm operates based on a number of factors that determine how relevant a website is in reference to the particular search at hand.
+The algorithm operates based on numerous factors that determine how relevant a website is about the particular search at hand.
 Generally speaking, Google catalogs websites based on how helpful they will be to internet users.

 Understandably, that would be bad for Google, so they invest a lot of money into technology to make sure that doesn’t happen.